tfassbender/codingame_the_art_of_code/README.md

 ## Tasks

-- [:hammer: Tobias - master] Create the basic class structure
+- [:heavy_check_mark: Tobias - master] Create the basic class structure
 - Create a hard-coded map (for testing)
 - Let the referee send the current game state to the players
 - Let the referee parse the players moves to Actions (that can be executed)